-Many of our homes are for sale off plan which means that completion (the day when you move into your new home) will be on notice.
+Many of our homes are for sale off-plan which means that completion (the day when you move into your new home) will be on notice.

-Completion on Notice means that once your new home is build complete, you will have 10 days to complete your purchase including paying the balance of your purchase and legal fees.
-If you don't, interest payment penalties can be charged and Moat has the right to withdraw from the sale.
+Completion on notice means that once your new home is built, you will have 10 days to complete your purchase including paying the balance of your purchase and legal fees.
+If you don't, interest payment penalties can be charged and we have the right to withdraw from the sale.

-Completion on Notice (sometimes referred to as Notice to Complete) cannot be given unless a building regulations completion certificate or a new homes warranty and insurance certificate, such as an NHBC, have been issued.
-These documents must be issued from the house builder to Moat in order for us to take handover of your new home.
+Completion on notice (sometimes referred to as notice to complete) cannot be given unless a building regulations completion certificate or a new homes warranty and insurance certificate, such as NHBC, have been issued.
+These documents must be issued from the house builder to us in order for us to take handover of your new home.

 Prior to completion, you will be expected to exchange contracts with completion on notice.
-This happens once all legal searches and enquiries have concluded and you can pay your deposit but no fixed completion date will be set.
-If you reserved your new home off plan, you committed to buying it whilst it was being constructed and this means you are expected to exchange contracts whether you have been able to physically view inside it or not.
-Further information regarding buying off plan is available on our website: moathomes.co.uk/useful-information/buying-off-plan.
+This happens once all legal searches and enquiries have concluded and you've paid your deposit but no fixed completion date is set.
+If you reserved your new home off-plan, you committed to buying it whilst it was being built and this means you are expected to exchange contracts whether you've been able to physically view inside it or not.
+Further information regarding buying off-plan is available on our website: moathomes.co.uk/buying off plan.

-We recommend that you speak to your solicitor to ensure that you fully understand the contractual obligations of both exchanging and completing on notice.
+We recommend you speak to your solicitor to make sure that you fully understand the contractual obligations of both exchanging and completing on notice.

-If you purchase a home from us that is build complete and ready to be occupied (not off plan) and you have physically viewed inside it, you will be expected to exchange within 34 days of the sale being instructed.
 We will send a Memorandum of Sale to you, your solicitor and your mortgage advisor via e-mail.
-The date that this is sent is the date that your sale is instructed.

-Once you have exchanged, within 34 days of this instruction, completion will follow shortly after - usually within 10 days.
-You might be able to simultaneously exchange and complete which means you legally exchange and complete on the same day.
+Your sale is instructed the date this email is sent.
+Once you have exchanged, completion will follow shortly after - usually within 10 days.
+You might be able to simultaneously exchange and complete.